Book a luxury suite for the Dallas Mavericks at the American Airlines Center

 Once again reaching the status of a perennial contender, the Nowitzki led Mavericks have reached the playoffs 15 times, with two appearances in the NBA Finals, including the franchise’s only championship, a 2011 victory over LeBron James and the Miami Heat.

 The current team is in transition, trying to establish an identity for the future as Dirk Nowitzki’s career is winding down.
-He is expected to be re-signed this offseason with the Mav’s remaining cap space and mentor a new crew in Dallas.
+It is looking more and more like this will be his final NBA season.
+In the meantime he is mentoring a new crew in Dallas.
 Via the NBA Draft, Dallas ended up with Luka Doncic (selected third overall), who they acquired via a trade with Atlanta.
 The Mavericks are very excited to get Doncic going in their system.
 Rick Carlisle believes he could be a foundation piece for their franchise.
-They also acquired longtime Clipper DeAndre Jordan in free agency.
+They also acquired rising star Tim Hardaway, Jr. from the New York Knicks via a mid-season trade.

 Former greats of this franchise include Sam Perkins, Steve Nash, Brad Davis, Jason Kidd, Jason Terry, Michael Finley, Derek Harper, Rolando Blackman, and Mark Aguirre.
 For more information about the Dallas Mavericks click here.